 Did you know that a messy garden is a healthy garden?
 It is.
 The fact is, over cultivating can cause your favorite birds to pass your yard by.

 Why?
 Because there’s no food source to warrant a look-see.
-Leaving some leaves in your garden, twigs, here and there, and even some bare spots where worms might show up after a good rain, are all part of the intricacies of organic gardening.
+Leave some leaves in your garden, twigs, here and there, and even some bare spots where worms might show up after a good rain.
+These are all part of the intricacies of organic gardening.

 RELATED: Benefits of Bird Gardens